 Special thanks to Diana Murray for this guest post!
-Diana is faculty, along with special guests Tara Lazar and editor Nikki Garcia, at Getting to Know Your Rhyming Picture Book Online Course + Onsite Retreat.
+Diana was faculty for our Getting to Know Your Rhyming Picture Book Online Course + Onsite Retreat.
 Thanks, Diana!

 Are you unsure about whether you should write your picture book in rhyme?
 Maybe you’re drawn to the rhythm, but you’re afraid, because chances are you’ve come across advice to stay away from rhyme.
 People often say “rhyme is difficult to sell,” “you should rewrite all your manuscripts in prose”, or “editors and agents hate rhyme.”
 In some ways, that advice is true.
 And yet, if you go to any library or bookstore, you can readily see that there are many recently published rhyming picture books on the shelves–some of them bestsellers.
 Why the discrepency?
 Here are four common reasons for the negative blanket statements about rhyming text, and how to give your manuscript(s) the best possible chance to sell.